phiphiphi31/SBT/README.md

 ## Correlation-Aware Deep Tracking (Single Branch Transformer Tracking)

 ### :star: Our paper is accepted by CVPR2022 !
+This is the reproduced version of our work "Correlation-Aware Deep Tracking".
+You can find the paper [here](https://arxiv.org/abs/2203.01666).

-### For an improved version SuperSBT, [Correlation-Embedded Transformer Tracking:
+### :star: For an improved version SuperSBT, [Correlation-Embedded Transformer Tracking:
 A Single-Branch Framework](https://arxiv.org/pdf/2401.12743), please go to https://github.com/phiphiphi31/SuperSBT

-###  This is the reproduced version of our work "Correlation-Aware Deep Tracking".
-You can find the paper [here](https://arxiv.org/abs/2203.01666).